Apartment Maintenance 101: Key Ways to Improve Cost Savings

 • Plumbing: This involves repairing worn bathroom fixtures, inspecting drains, performing water quality tests and handling urgent repairs.

-• Electrical repairs: Improving energy efficiency as much as possible, checking for potential safety hazards, assessing electrical load and ensuring outdoor outlets and wiring is properly weatherproofed are all tasks for a qualified electrician.
+• Electrical repairs: You want to improve energy efficiency as much as possible.
+A qualified electrician can check for potential safety hazards, assessing electrical load and ensuring outdoor outlets and wiring is properly weatherproofed.

 • Cleaning: Last but not least, cleaning pools, gyms and other common areas thoroughly is an important part of property upkeep.